BabakShah/developerportal/pages/overview/metrics.md

 {%include overview/emotions_table.html %}

-Furthermore, the SDK allows for measuring valence and expressiveness, as alternative metrics for measuring the emotional experience.
+Furthermore, the SDK allows for measuring valence and engagement, as alternative metrics for measuring the emotional experience.

 <strong>Engagement</strong>: A measure of facial muscle activation that illustrates the subject’s expressiveness.
 The range of values is from 0 to 100.

 <strong>Valence</strong>: A measure of the positive or negative nature of the recorded person's experience.
 The range of values is from -100 to 100.

-#### How do we map facial expressions to emotions, engagement and valence?
+#### How do we map facial expressions to emotions?

 The Emotion predictors use the observed facial expressions as input to calculate the likelihood of an emotion.
 [See more information.](/emotion_mapping/)